 The last of the FEMA trailers was hauled off the Lake Campus June 2, 2014.
 On January, 13, 2014, the University broke ground on the Small Business Incubator Center, which officially opened June 3, 2015

-With the renovation of the University Center, Library and Bashful Building complete, SUNO is ready to start construction on four new building: the Millie M. Charles School of Social Work, the Education Building, the Natural Sciences Building and the Arts, Humanities and Social Sciences Building.
+With the renovation of the University Center, Library and Bashful Building complete, SUNO has started construction on two new buildings: the Millie M. Charles School of Social Work and the Natural Sciences Building.
+A new Education Building and a new Arts, Humanities and Social Sciences Building also are slated for construction.